 During D&D, contaminated facilities are prepared for demolition by deactivating utilities and removing stored waste, materials, piping, and process equipment such as converters and compressors.
 Large equipment is dismantled, analyzed for possible removal of contaminants or valuable materials, and downsized for more efficient disposal.
-State-of-the-art optical, robotic and remote-control technologies are being integrated with traditional labor-intensive activities to create a safer work environment and better efficiency.
+State-of-the-art optical, robotic and remote-control technologies are being used to create a safer work environment and better efficiency.

 PIKETON, Ohio – EM’s Portsmouth Site and cleanup contractor Fluor-BWXT Portsmouth (FBP) recently finished deactivating the first floor unit of the...